Fesstrom/Wylls-of-Toril/README.md

 # Wylls of Toril
 **This mod's got put in review, but I'll keep the updates coming while Nexus make up their mind.**
+If you have a request feel free to PM me on nexus (user: Fesstrom) or write your request in the [Discussions tab](https://github.com/Fesstrom/Wylls-of-Toril/discussions)

-I switched out Wyll with a fresh and diverse set of options to celebrate my first successful Blender attempt!
+Here is a fresh and diverse set of options for Wyll to celebrate my first successful Blender attempt!

 <img src="./images/ApLogo2.jpg" width="800">

 ## Version 1.1
 Reordered file structure for all the Wylls and added Scar/Beard removal option.